Nikolaj Plads 27: Later history

 Christian A. Jørgensen's grocery business in the basement was at some point taken over by Hans Olsen and continued under his own name.
 The building was in 1867 (one year after Dorothea Busck's death) subject to a major renovation.
 The basement of the extension in Admiralgade was converted into another grocery shop (this time a hørkræmmer).
 The ground floor was at the same time converted into a café with associated dwelling for the restaurateur.

 With the introduction of house numbering by street in 1859 (as opposed to the old cadastral numbers by quarter), No. 147 became Vingårdstræde 1 and Admiralgade 15.
 The minister Bruun Juul Fog (1819-1896) resided in one of the apartments at Admiralgade 15 from 1862 to 1869.

 The café was in 1886 converted into a wineshop.
 In 1818, it was converted into a broker's office.
 The building was in 1921 acquired by Dansk Ligbrændingsforening.
 The association had been founded in 1881.

+Liv & Død (formerly Dansk Ligbrændingsforening) was based in the building until at least 2009.

 Architecture

 The building is constructed in red brick with three storeys over a walk-out basement.
 The façades towards Ninolak Plads and Admiralgade are both seven bays long.
 The chamfered corner bay was dictated for all corner buildings by Jørgen Henrich Rawert's and Peter Meyn's guidelines for the rebuilding of the city after the fire so that the fire department's long ladder companies could navigate the streets more easily.
 A perpendicular side wing from 1800 extends from the rear side of the Admiralgade wing.
-The outer bay on Nikolak Plads and the three æast bays towards Admiralgade are slightly projecting compared to the rest of the facades.
+The outer bay on Nikolak Plads and the three east bays towards Admiralgade are slightly projecting compared to the rest of the facades.
 The ground floor is plastered and finished with shadow joints except on the projecting outer bays and the corner chamfer.
-The upper part of the facade in undressed red brick is finished by a white'painted cornice.
+The upper part of the facade in undressed red brick is finished by a white-painted cornice.
 The windows on the two upper floors of the projecting bay towards Nikolakplads and the fifth bay in Admiralgade as well as on the corner chamfer are accented with sills and extra framing.
-The first floor corner window is in addition to this tipped by a segmental pediment.
+The first floor corner window is in addition tipped by a segmental pediment.
 The main entrance in the centre of the facade towards Nikolaj Plads is raised three stone steps from the street level.
 The door is topped by a transom window.
-A gateway is located in the fifth baay towards Admiralgade.
+A gateway is located in the fifth bay towards Admiralgade.
 It opens to a small courtyard.
 The rear side of the building is plastered and painted in a pale yellow colour.
 The roof is clad in black tile towards the street and red tile towards the yard.
 It features four dormer windows towards Nikolaj Plads and five towards Admiralgade.
 The roof ridge towards Nikolaj Plads is pierced by three chimneys.
 The perpendicular wing from 1800 has a monopitched roof with one chimney.